 Confronting Cody was one of the hardest things Amber had ever done.
 Cody initially denied any wrongdoing, insisting that he and Samantha were just friends.
 However, as Amber pressed further, Cody broke down and admitted that he had developed feelings for Sam.
 He explained that their relationship had started innocently but had gradually evolved into something more intimate.

-One of the primary reasons men become entangled in emotional affairs is the validation and emotional support they receive from their co-worker.
+One of the primary reasons men become entangled in emotional affairs is the validation and emotional support they receive from their co-workers.
 As the relationship deepens, men may begin to rely on this person for approval and understanding, leading to a subtle but steady erosion of boundaries.5 This emotional slide often happens incrementally, catching men off guard.

 Amber was heartbroken and angry, but deep down, she still loved Cody and wanted to save their marriage.
 They agreed to seek the help of a couples therapist who specialized in infidelity.
 Through therapy, Cody began to understand the reasons behind his emotional affair.
 He had been feeling unappreciated and disconnected from Amber, and Samantha had provided the validation and understanding he craved.

-Debunking the myth of the unhappy marriage
+Debunking the Myth of the Unhappy Marriage

 Contrary to popular belief, a lack of relationship satisfaction is not always the driving force behind emotional affairs.
 Research indicates that 34% of women and 56% of men who engaged in EAs described themselves as happy or very happy in their primary relationship.6,7 This suggests that factors beyond marital contentment, such as personal identity and maturity, may play a significant role.

-The allure of novelty and escape
+The Allure of Novelty and Escape

 Renowned psychotherapist Esther Perel notes that people often fall in love with the person they become when engaging in an affair.8 The excitement and validation experienced in these new connections can be intoxicating, providing a temporary escape from the routines and responsibilities of daily life.
 This sense of novelty and renewed vitality can be a powerful draw for men.